moebiussurfing/ofxSceneTEST/README.md

 ## Features

+- slow animate zoom of the object types to create 'move flow'.
-- gui to change settings.
+- GUI to change settings.
-- auto save/load settings.
+- autosave/load settings.

 ## Usage